pulse2percept/pulse2percept/CONTRIBUTING.rst

     pytest benchmarks/ --benchmark-only --benchmark-save=baseline
     pytest benchmarks/ --benchmark-only --benchmark-compare=0001

+A few scenarios are too slow for the default run and need ``--runslow``, the same flag the test suite uses.

-See ``benchmarks/README.md`` for what each number measures, how to read it, and how to add a scenario.
+See :ref:`dev-benchmarks` for what each number measures, how to read it, and how to add a scenario.

 .. _pytest: https://docs.pytest.org/
 .. _NumPy testing: